 In this paper, we study the human action classification problem based on motion features directly extracted from video.
 In order to implement fast human action recognition, we select simple features that can be obtained from non-intensive computation.
-In particular, we use the Motion History Image (MHI) [3] as our fundamental feature.
+In particular, we use the Motion History Image (MHI) (Bobick and Davis, 2001) as our fundamental feature.
 We propose novel extraction methods to extract both spatial and temporal information from these initial MHI representations and we combine them as a new feature vector that has a lower dimension and provides better motion action information than the raw MHI information.
 This feature vector was used in a Support Vector Machine (SVM) based human action recognition system.

 The rest of this paper is organised as follows: In section 2, we will give an introduction to some related work.
 In section 3, we give a brief overview of our system.
 In section 4, the detailed techniques of this system are explained including motion features, feature extraction methods and SVM classifier.
 In section 5, some experimental results are presented and compared.
-In section 6, the same combination idea has been tested on other features and significant improvement is also achieved.
 Finally, we give the conclusions.